drteeth/elixir-es-cqrs/slides.md

 It's removed from the index, and we're done.

+We can see from this how projections listen to events to group, count and join our data into new forms.

 ---
 class:

 # Another Projection

 ```elixir
 %CustomerRegistered { customer_id: 1, name: "Lola the Dog" }